ReiGnboW86/breakbot/README.md

 # COMMANDS (implemented)

-# !start HH:MM
+# !start HH:MM break or task (or blank to default to break)

-Starts a countdown for a break.
-The # specifies how long the break should last.
+Starts a countdown for a break or task.
+The HH:MM specifies how long the break should last.
 The bot will send a message saying when the break starts and how long it will last, and will send warnings when there are 2 minutes and 30 seconds remaining.

 Example: !start 14:20 Starts a break that will end @ 14:20 and displays a timer counting down and approximate time in minutes of the break.
+Example 2: !start 14:20 task Starts a task that will end @ 14:20 and displays a timer

 # !stop